 Monty Norman, John Barry, George Martin, Marvin Hamlisch, Bill Conti, Michael Kamen, Eric Sera, David Arnold, Thomas Newman…the world of Bond music and Bond scoring can now etch another name in its Thunderball of fame – Dan Romer.
 With news that EON Productions and director Cary Joji Fukunaga have appointed the Los Angeles based tunesmith to take on the always much debated Bond baton, all ears are now on a new composer.
 And as a new guy takes on the precarious mantle of ‘Not Being John Barry’, the Bond sound has now been put in particularly accomplished, eclectic and informed hands.

-In total keeping with the curveball casting of Bond 25‘s director Cary Joji Fukunaga, Dan Romer is perhaps the first composer of a new era that is less about the gargantuan orchestral sounds of Barry, Arnold and Newman.
+In total keeping with the curveball casting of No Time to Die‘s director Cary Joji Fukunaga, Dan Romer is perhaps the first composer of a new era that is less about the gargantuan orchestral sounds of Barry, Arnold and Newman.
 Romer is about walls of lyrical sound, standalone instruments and the stand-out beat of a scene or character.
 A natural choice because of his past collaborations with Fukunaga (Beasts of No Nation, Maniac), Romer shares many traits with Bond’s newest captain.
 Both are marinated in cinema, but do not wear their movie geek credentials on their sleeve.
 Both have carved their own companies and ideals (Romer has his own recording studios and company based out of Los Angeles).
 And both are Eighties kids whose work is often tinged with those era-aware classics, synths and orchestrations.
 Maniac and its recent day-glo Atari minded world particularly has an Eighties pop DNA – a now/then sound that also marks out the likes of Michael Stein and Kyle Dixon and their work on Stranger Things.

 Born in New York as Octopussy (1983) was hitting movie theatres and an alumni of the Conservatory of Music production programme, Romer initially lent towards pop production and his big love for Bowie.
 Well versed in mixing strings for the vocal tracks he has produced and engineered for the likes of Shawn Mendes, Jukebox the Ghost, A Great Big World, Christine Aguilera, Matt Simons and Ingrid Michaelson, Romer is no stranger to melodic suites and letting the expected timbre of a scene or orchestral section just do its musical thing.
 A Great Big World and Christina Aguilera’s ‘Say Something’ became a viral hit and later scooped a Grammy for Best Pop Duo Performance.
 Dan Romer produced and arranged the strings on the 2013 track.
 The pared down piano and mournful strings of ‘Say Something’ helped propel the piece to selling four million copies in the US alone.
 It has amassed multi platinum accolades across the globe and continues to be covered by artists from all genres and used in many a film or TV show since.